"Stories We Tell," Lionsgate

 Memory researchers have long viewed recollections as stories that are reconstituted each time we tell them.
 As we replay our memories, we add to and color the past.
 In a chilling retelling of a life event, New York Times columnist and former drug addict David Carr documented his recollection of a day twenty years earlier when he was fired from a job.
 Carr remembers going to a bar with an old college buddy, Donald, to "celebrate" his firing.
 Spiked with pills, booze, and cocaine, Carr's behavior became so erratic that he was asked to leave the bar.
 Outside the premises, Donald complained about Carr's behavior, and in response Carr shoved Donald against his friend's Ford.
 Carr remembers Donald driving off without him, though later phoning his friend and saying in a menacing voice, "I'm coming over."
 Donald warns Carr not to come and says he has a gun.
 Ignoring the warning, Carr arrives at Donald's door and confronts his friend who has "a handgun at his side."
 An altercation ensues with Carr smashing a window with his fist and Donald calling the cops and saying: "You should leave.
 They're coming right now."
 Twenty years later, Carr discussed his recollections with Donald, who confirmed much of the story, except for a critical feature—it was Carr who had the gun (for further details, see Carr, 2008, The Night of the Gun and interview).

 The preeminent psychologist Elizabeth Loftus has conducted ingenious experiments about the malleability of our memories and how life events can interfere with each other and blend across time.
 She has shown that our recollections are indeed reconstructions that are partly true and partly fiction.
 She has even managed to convince individuals of remembering that they were once lost in a shopping mall, though the "memory" was actually planted by Loftus in cahoots with a family member.
+Brain

-Brain scientists have shown that when we have a strong recollection of a past event (even if it's a false memory), the posterior parietal cortex (PPC) is particularly active.
+), the posterior parietal cortex (PPC) is particularly active.
 This brain region has been viewed as a convergence zone or integrative area.
 That is, pieces of an event are stored in various parts of the brain—such as visual memories stored along paths emanating from the back of the brain (V1).
 When we try to retrieve a past experience, the prefrontal cortex (PFC) helps guide and search for the stray pieces, and the PPC glues the pieces together as an encapsulated "episodic" memory, such as remembering a particularly good meal with friends at a new restaurant (see Shimamura, 2011

 ; figure from Shimamura, 2013